abhicc/abhicc.github.io/index.md

 # Welcome!

-I am an assistant professor of statistics at [Lawrence University](https://www.lawrence.edu/), [Appleton](https://en.wikipedia.org/wiki/Appleton,_Wisconsin), Wisconsin.
+I am an assistant professor of statistics in the department of [mathematics](https://www.lawrence.edu/academics/study/mathematics) at [Lawrence University](https://www.lawrence.edu/), [Appleton](https://en.wikipedia.org/wiki/Appleton,_Wisconsin), Wisconsin.
 I am originally from [Kolkata](https://en.wikipedia.org/wiki/Kolkata), India.
 I completed my bachelors in statistics from [St. Xavier's College, Kolkata](https://www.sxccal.edu/) and my masters from [IIT, Kanpur](https://www.iitk.ac.in/).
 I earned my PhD in statistics from [Iowa State University](https://www.iastate.edu/).

 I enjoy teaching and relish being in the company of students.
 Please visit my teaching and research pages to learn more about my academic activities.

 Outside the academic world, I enjoy biking and going for hikes.
 My other interests include playing and watching soccer as well as fiddling with my guitar.

+Please find below my contact information.

+**Office**: 407 Briggs Hall

+**Office Phone**: 920-832-7141

+**Email**: abhishek.chakraborty@lawrence.edu

 You can use the [editor on GitHub](https://github.com/abhicc/abhishekchakraborty.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.